-On December 26, 1894, Jean Toomer was born in Washington, D.C., the son of Nathan Toomer, a Georgian farmer, and Nina Pinchback.
-His grandfather, Pinckney Benton Stewart Pinchback, was the first African American governor in the United States, serving in Louisiana during Reconstuction from 1872 to 1873.
-Toomer began college at the University of Wisconsin in 1914 but transferred to the College of the City of New York and studied there until 1917.
+Jean Toomer was born on December 26, 1894, in Washington, D.C., the son of Nathan Toomer, a Georgian farmer, and Nina Pinchback.
+His grandfather, Pinckney Benton Stewart Pinchback, was the first African American governor in the United States, serving in Louisiana during Reconstruction from 1872–73.
+Toomer began college at the University of Wisconsin in 1914, but transferred to the College of the City of New York and studied there until 1917.

-In 1921, Toomer took a teaching job in Georgia and remained there for four months; the trip represented his journey back to his Southern roots.
-His experience inspired his book Cane, which describes the Georgian people and landscape and is regarded as an influential work in modernist literature.
-About the book Rudolph P. Byrd and Henry Louis Gates Jr. wrote, “Cane, a compelling, haunting amalgam of fiction, poetry, and drama unified formally and thematically and replete with leitmotifs, would elevate Toomer, virtually overnight, to the status of a canonical writer in two branches of American modernism: the writers and critics who compose the New Critics and the ‘Lost Generation’ and those who compose the New Negro movement or the Harlem Renaissance.”
+In 1921, Toomer took a teaching job in Georgia and remained there for four months.
+The trip represented his journey back to his Southern roots.
+His experience inspired his book Cane (Boni & Liveright, 1923), which describes the Georgian people and landscape and is regarded as an influential work in Modernist literature.
+About the book, Rudolph P. Byrd and Henry Louis Gates Jr. wrote, “Cane, a compelling, haunting amalgam of fiction, poetry, and drama unified formally and thematically and replete with leitmotifs, would elevate Toomer, virtually overnight, to the status of a canonical writer in two branches of American modernism: the writers and critics who compose the New Critics and the ‘Lost Generation’ and those who compose the New Negro movement or the Harlem Renaissance.”

-In the early 1920s, Toomer became interested in Unitism, a religion founded by the Armenian George Ivanovich Gurdjieff.
+In the early 1920s, Toomer became interested in Unitism, a religion founded by the Armenian guru George Ivanovich Gurdjieff.
 The doctrine taught unity, transcendence, and mastery of self through yoga, all of which appealed to Toomer.
-After studying with Gurdjieff in France, Toomer began to preach his teachings in Harlem and offer workshops in other parts of the country.
-In 1936, Toomer moved to Doylestown, Pennsylvania, and eventually distanced himself from Gurdjieff and took up a new interest in Quakerism.
+After studying with Gurdjieff in France, Toomer began to preach his teachings in Harlem and to offer workshops in other parts of the country.
+In 1936, Toomer moved to Doylestown, Pennsylvania and eventually distanced himself from Gurdjieff, taking up, instead, a new interest in Quakerism.